 The IoT services & back-end IoT environment: While integration testing of the interfaces is key, there is a complex data layer that comes into play.

-Creating a QA environment to enable validation of such an interface means addressing the growing data volume challenges of the IoT ecosystem.
+Creating a QA environment to enable validation of such an interface means addressing the growing data volume challenges of the IoT deployment.
 The front-end validation environment can be realized by assembling data recorders & simulators.
 The service & data layer validations will involve complex simulation services, such as the generation of millions of sensor hits, machine learning algorithms & the ability to generate time-boxed traffic.

 There are methods to create such an ecosystem, e.g., leveraging sandboxes of development services or creating mock environments using virtualization tools.
 However, numerous implementation synergies are required to establish a working set of environments for a thorough services & back-end validation platform.